kharchenkolab/conos/README.md

 docker run -p 8787:8787 -e PASSWORD=pass docker.io/vpetukhov/conos:latest
 ```

-The first time you run the command it will download several images so make sure that you have fast internet access setup.
+The first time you run this command, it will download several large images so make sure that you have fast internet access setup.
 You can then point your browser to http://localhost:8787/ to get an Rstudio environment with `pagoda2` and `conos` installed (log in using credentials *rstudio* / *pass*).
 Explore the docker [--mount option]([https://docs.docker.com/storage/volumes/) to allow access of the docker image to your local files.

-**Note:** if you already downloaded the docker image and want to update it, please run
+**Note:** If you already downloaded the docker image and want to update it, please pull the latest image with:
 ```
 docker pull vpetukhov/conos:latest
 ```